 The UK is now in its fourth week of nationwide lockdown.
-With a vaccine for the new coronavirus 18- 24 months away, scientific experts have stated that the UK must increase its testing capacity if life is to return to normal anytime soon.
+With a vaccine for the new coronavirus 18- 24 months away, scientific experts have stated that the UK must increase its testing capacity for Covid-19 if life is to return to normal anytime soon.
 With the help of the most recent scientific literature, Nursing in Practice in the Q and A below looks at Government’s testing policy, the Covid-19 tests available and what this means for primary care.

 How is the Government currently testing for Covid-19?